deepx/AspireGoesUnreal/README.md

 - Seamless integration with Unreal Engine.
 - Access to all(in work) the functionalities of .NET Aspire.
 - Easy to use and integrate into your existing Unreal Engine project.
+- Works with the UnrealEditor or with a dedicated Server

 ## Installation